-- Cilantro Leaves – Blend cilantro to give a fresh, citrusy, and soapy taste in the sauce.
+- Cilantro Leaves – Blend cilantro to give a fresh, citrusy, and soapy taste to the sauce.

 - Jalapeno – Chop and blend jalapeno to get a bright, vegetable and very green, with a slight level of heat flavor in the sauce.

-- Garlic Clove – Mince garlic cloves with a knife so that it can dissolve into sauce, leaving behind a big hit of intense flavor.
+- Garlic Clove – Mince garlic cloves with a knife so that they can dissolve into sauce, leaving behind a big hit of intense flavor.

-- Olive Oil – Olive oil will provide velvety and smooth texture to the sauces.
+- Olive Oil – Olive oil will provide a velvety and smooth texture to the sauces.

-- Fresh Lime Juice – Lime juice will enhance the flavor of sauce to provide a light, and fresh flavor.
+- Fresh Lime Juice – Lime juice will enhance the flavor of the sauce to provide a light and fresh flavor.

-- Kosher Salt – Add kosher salt to enhance flavor of the ingredients.
+- Kosher Salt – Add kosher salt to enhance the flavor of the ingredients.

 Steps To Make Gordon Ramsay Peruvian Chicken